aerowa/X270-Monterey-OpenCore/README.md

 - If you find WiFi to be unstable, replace Airportitlwm with itlwm + HeliPort
 - To use AppleID services remember to change SMBIOS
 - Bluetooth injector can result in a slow boot (looks like bootloop - but isn't), disable if not used
+- Bluetooth: In the standard setup, Bluetooth injector is disabled due to the above, but will still load some parts ([reason](https://github.com/OpenIntelWireless/IntelBluetoothFirmware/issues/361)
 - A lot of resources are used from [michaeldigiacomi's X270](https://github.com/michaeldigiacomi/Lenovo-X270-Hackintosh-OpenCore), not everything is perfect even if most of the things work
 - Consult with [Lenovo's platform specifications](https://psref.lenovo.com/syspool/Sys/PDF/ThinkPad/ThinkPad_X270/ThinkPad_X270_Spec.PDF) before testing